6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 Ryan Robinson Podcaster and Blogger Working in a Coffee Shop

-There are lots of good reasons to use images on your blog, whether those are head shots (like this blog image here), photos, screenshots, or even illustrations.
+There are many good reasons to use images on your blog, whether headshots (like this blog image here), photos, screenshots, or even illustrations.

 Images Add Visual Interest to Your Blog Posts

-One really simple, but important reason to use images is that they help make your posts look more interesting and engaging.
+One straightforward but important reason to use images is that they help make your posts look more exciting and engaging.

-When you only have seconds to make a great first impression on readers, images can make a huge difference.
+Images can make a huge difference when you only have seconds to make a great first impression on readers.

 In addition to adding color and visual interest to your posts, images help create more “white space” (that’s all the blank space where you don’t have words or pictures).
 This makes your posts easier to read.